Noon Presentations – each day in the amphitheater

 - Research: Participation in a research projects offers mental stimulation. (i.e., foraging skills research with giant pandas, cognitive research with orangutans)

-Flash Light Safari – Every Saturday Night in October
+Flash Light Safari – Every Friday and Saturday Night in October

 Normal admission costs apply.